-- (d) Property Management Agreements (continued) - (iv) On 26 March 2021, 江門市粵海置地房地產投資有限公司 (Jiangmen Yuehai Land Real Estate Investment Co., Ltd.♠, an indirect non-wholly owned subsidiary of the Company) ("GDL Jiangmen") entered into an agreement (the "Yiguifu Preliminary Property Services Agreement") with 粤海物業管理有限公司 (Yuehai Property Management Co., Ltd., a direct wholly-owned subsidiary of Guangdong Holdings) ("Yuehai Property Management").
+(c) Property Management Agreements (continued)

+(ii) On 26 March 2021, 江門市粵海置地房地產投資有限公司 (Jiangmen Yuehai Land Real Estate Investment Co., Ltd. A, an indirect non-wholly owned subsidiary of the Company) ("GDL Jiangmen") entered into an agreement (the "Yiguifu Preliminary Property Services Agreement") with 粤海物業管理有限公司 (Yuehai Property Management Co., Ltd., a direct wholly-owned subsidiary of Guangdong Holdings) ("Yuehai Property Management").
 Pursuant to the Yiguifu Preliminary Property Services Agreement, Yuehai Property Management agreed to provide property management services such as maintenance, cleaning, greening, parking maintenance and order maintenance for public areas and public facilities at the Yiguifu for three years commencing on 26 March 2021.
-The service fees for the abovementioned services was agreed and paid by GDL Jiangmen to Yuehai Property Management on a lump sum basis and was calculated at the fixed property service fees per square metre or per car parking space.
+The service fees for the abovementioned services were agreed and paid by GDL Jiangmen to Yuehai Property Management on a lump sum basis and were calculated at the fixed property service fees per square metre or per car parking space.

-During the year ended 31 December 2023, the total amount paid in accordance with the terms of the Yiguifu Preliminary Property Services Agreement amounted to approximately RMB1,473,000.
-The annual cap of the Yiguifu Preliminary Property Services Agreement for the year ended 31 December 2023 was RMB2,300,000 per the Company's announcement dated 26 March 2021.
+During the year ended 31 December 2024, the total amount paid in accordance with the terms of the Yiguifu Preliminary Property Services Agreement amounted to approximately RMB789,000.
+The annual cap of the Yiguifu Preliminary Property Services Agreement for the year ended 31 December 2024 was RMB800,000 per the Company's announcement dated 26 March 2021.

-(v) On 26 March 2021, 江門粵海置地有限公司 (Jiangmen Yuehai Land Co., Ltd.♠, an indirect non-wholly owned subsidiary of the Company) ("Jiangmen Yuehai Land") entered into an agreement (the "Yuehai Laurel House Preliminary Property Services Agreement") with Yuehai Property Management.
+(iii) On 26 March 2021, 江門粵海置地有限公司 (Jiangmen Yuehai Land Co., Ltd.♠, an indirect non-wholly owned subsidiary of the Company) ("Jiangmen Yuehai Land") entered into an agreement (the "Yuehai Laurel House Preliminary Property Services Agreement") with Yuehai Property Management.
 Pursuant to the Yuehai Laurel House Preliminary Property Services Agreement, Yuehai Property Management agreed to provide property management services such as maintenance, cleaning, greening, parking management and order maintenance for public areas and public facilities at the Yuehai Laurel House for three years commencing on 26 March 2021.
-The service fees for the abovementioned services was agreed and paid by Jiangmen Yuehai Land to Yuehai Property Management on a lump sum basis and was calculated at the fixed property service fees per square metre or per car parking space.
+The service fees for the abovementioned services were agreed and paid by Jiangmen Yuehai Land to Yuehai Property Management on a lump sum basis and were calculated at the fixed property service fees per square metre or per car parking space.

-During the year ended 31 December 2023, the total amount paid in accordance with the terms of the Yuehai Laurel House Preliminary Property Services Agreement amounted to approximately RMB1,409,000.
-The annual cap of the Yuehai Laurel House Preliminary Property Services Agreement for the year ended 31 December 2023 was RMB2,000,000 per the Company's announcement dated 26 March 2021.
+During the year ended 31 December 2024, the total amount paid in accordance with the terms of the Yuehai Laurel House Preliminary Property Services Agreement amounted to approximately RMB566,000.
+The annual cap of the Yuehai Laurel House Preliminary Property Services Agreement for the year ended 31 December 2024 was RMB1,400,000 per the Company's announcement dated 26 March 2021.

-- (d) Property Management Agreements (continued) - (vi) The Previous Property Management Services Framework Agreement
+(c) Property Management Agreements (continued)

+(iv) Property Management Services Framework Agreements